helkey/distributed-systems/README.md

 as the distributed system evolves and users find they don't have adequate permissions to all of the system resources that they need access to.

-### Attribute-Based Access Management (ABAM)

-### Amazon IAM
-Amazon IAM is often the basis of comparison for IAM systems, due to the dominance AWS in cloud computing.
-Amazon uses role-based access management for many network functions.

 Some [example IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html) include:
 * Allow access during a specific range of dates
 * Allows enabling and disabling AWS Regions